MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Multilevel reduction with level-wise quantization and adaptive decomposition

 \subsection{Adaptive decomposition}

-We further propose to perform multi-grid decomposition in adaptive fashion, i.e. stopping at an appropriate level instead of decomposing to end, because we observe that the multi-linear interpolation is not always better than existing de-correlation approaches such as the Lorenzo predictor used in SZ~\cite{sz17}, especially when the required error bound becomes tight.
-On the other hand, the level-wise quantization strategy presented in the previous subsection exponentially decays the error bound for the level coefficients, leading to smaller and smaller error bounds as the number of levels increases.
-Thus, it is natural to design an adaptive decomposition strategy which stops the multi-grid decomposition at a certain level and switch to more efficient error-controlled compression methods for compressing the remaining coarse representation with high efficiency.
-In this way, the multi-grid approach is used as a pre-conditioner instead of a standalone compressor.
+We further propose to perform multilevel decomposition in an adaptive fashion, i.e., terminating the decomposition procedure at an appropriate level instead of decomposing all the way to the end.
+The reason is two-fold.
+On the one hand, we note that the piecewise multilinear interpolation is not always better than existing prediction methods such as the Lorenzo predictor used in SZ~\cite{sz17}, especially when the user-specified error tolerance is relatively low.
+On the other hand, the tolerance for the level coefficients is supposed to exponentially decay as the level increases, as we derived in the last subsection.

-We select SZ as our external compressor for demonstration purposes, because \begin{enumerate*} \item it is one of the state-of-the-art error-controlled lossy compressors that leads to high compression quality; \item it yields the best compression ratio given a fixed error bound according to existing studies~\cite{sz17}; and \item its Lorenzo predictor is complementary to the multi-linear interpolation used in the multi-grid based decomposition in terms of prediction efficiency. \end{enumerate*} Nevertheless, the proposed method can be used on other prediction-based error-controlled lossy compressors such as the hybrid model~\cite{sz-hybrid} and high-order Lorenzo predictor~\cite{sz17} which are adept at different regions of the rate-distortion, depending on the actual need from the applications.
-In the following text, we first discuss the advantages and disadvantages of the Lorenzo predictor used in SZ and the multi-linear interpolation used in the multi-grid decomposition.
-We will then introduce our error estimation method and the adaptive mechanism to automatically switch between them.
+As for the remaining coarse-grained representation, we propose to leverage existing error-bounded compression methods~\cite{sz-hybrid, sz17, sz-reg} to deal with them, so that the multilevel approach is used as a preconditioner instead of a standalone compressor.
+In particular, we select SZ~\cite{sz-reg} as our external compressor, because \begin{enumerate*} \item it is one of the state-of-the-art error-bounded lossy compressors, leading to high compression quality; \item it yields the best compression ratio given a fixed error tolerance, according to existing studies~\cite{sz17}; and \item its Lorenzo predictor is complementary to the piecewise multilinear interpolation used in the multilevel decomposition in terms of prediction efficiency, as will be detailed later in this subsection. \end{enumerate*}

+We compare the effectiveness of the Lorenzo predictor and piecewise multilinear interpolation to determine the appropriate level at which to terminate the multilevel decomposition, because they are the most critical components in the SZ compressor and multilevel compressor, respectively.
+In the following text, we first discuss the pros and cons of the Lorenzo predictor used in SZ and the piecewise multilinear interpolation used in the multilevel decomposition.
+Note that we do not discuss the regression-based predictor used in the current SZ implementation~\cite{sz-reg}, as we observed its prediction accuracy to usually be lower than that of piecewise multilinear interpolation.
+We will then introduce our error estimation method and the adaptive mechanism to automatically terminate the multilevel decomposition.